sywangyi/kernel-builder/docs/writing-kernels.md

 - The build configuration in `build.toml`.
 - One or more top-level directories containing kernels (`relu_kernel`).
 - The `torch-ext` directory, which contains:
-  - `torch_bindings.h`: contains declarations for kernel entry points (from `kernel_a` and `kernel_b`).
+  - `torch_binding.h`: contains declarations for kernel entry points (from `kernel_a` and `kernel_b`).
-  - `torch_bindings.cpp`: registers the entry points as Torch ops.
+  - `torch_binding.cpp`: registers the entry points as Torch ops.
   - `torch_ext/relu`: contains any Python wrapping the kernel needs.
 At the bare minimum, it should contain an `__init__.py` file.